Happy Together (song): Copyright lawsuits

-Usage in the movie Adaptation
+Usage in media

+In 1999, the song was used in a commercial for the Nintendo 64 crossover fighting game Super Smash Bros.
+The commercial depicts mascot costumes of Mario, Donkey Kong, Yoshi, and Pikachu skipping through a field of flowers, until Mario trips Yoshi, at which point the four start fighting each other, all while the song plays in the background.

 Jim Bessman reported for Billboard that the "key usage in the acclaimed movie" Adaptation is "as a means of juxtaposing a soundtrack song against the story's mood, à la 'As Time Goes By' in Casablanca".
 Bessman goes on to say that "the song's inclusion in Adaptation has also spurred the solo side of Kaylan's career."